IBS : Trust yourself

 Trust yourself more with your IBS.

-You are first and foremost your own specialist.
+Become your own specialist.

 Stay open to input and learning – but don’t let anyone talk you out of what you know or feel deep down.